-A non-empty subset $\+ B$ of Baire space will be called a \emph{mass problem}.
+A non-empty subset $\+ B$ of Baire space is called a \emph{mass problem}.
 A function $f \in \+ B$ is called a \emph{solution} to the problem.
-The easiest problem is the set of all functions, and the unsolvable problem is the empty set.
+The easiest problem in this sense is the set of all functions.

 In this paper we will phrase our highness properties in the language of mass problems (rather than upward closed sets of Turing degrees as in \cite{Brendle.Brooke.ea:14}), and compare them via Medvedev and Muchnik reducibility.
-The advantage of this approach is that we can keep track of potential uniformities when we give reductions showing that one property is at least as strong as another.
+The advantage of this approach is that we can keep track of potential uniformities when we give reductions showing that one property is at least as computationally powerful as another.

 Let $\+ B$ and $ \+ C$ be mass problems.
-The reducibilities provide two variants of saying that any solution to $\+ B$ yields a solution to $\+ C$.
+The reducibilities provide two variants of saying that any solution to $\+ C$ yields a solution to $\+ B$.
 The first, also called strong reducibility, is the uniform version: one writes $\+ B \le_S \+ C$ (and says that $ \+ B$ is Medvedev reducible to $\+ C$) if there is a Turing functional $\Gamma$ with domain containing $\+ C$ such that $\fa g \in \+ C [ \Gamma^g \in \+ B]$.
 Note that $\+ B \supseteq \+ C$ implies $\+ B \le_S \+ C$ via the identity functional.
 One writes $\+ B \le_W \+ C$ (and says that $ \+ B$ is weakly, or Muchnik reducible to $\+ C$) if $\fa g \in \+ C\ \ex f \in \+ B [ f \le_T g]$.
 Muchnik degrees correspond to end segments in the Turing degrees via sending $\+ C$ to the collection of oracles computing a member of $\+ C$.
-In this way, viewing highness properties as a mass problems and comparing them via Muchnik reducibility $\le_W$ is equivalent to viewing them as end segments in the Turing degrees and comparing them via reverse inclusion.
+In this way, viewing highness properties as mass problems and comparing them via Muchnik reducibility $\le_W$, is equivalent to viewing them as end segments in the Turing degrees and comparing them via reverse inclusion.